Maintenance Engineer - Operations Group - Estates and Facilities

 The MRC Laboratory of Molecular Biology, Cambridge (LMB) is an internationally recognised scientific research institution.

-We are looking to recruit two full-time Maintenance Engineers to join the Estates and Facilities team on a permanent contract.
-We are keen to recruit one Maintenance Engineer with an electrical focus and one with a mechanical focus depending on experience and expertise.
+We are looking to recruit a full-time Maintenance Engineer to join the Estates and Facilities team on a permanent contract.
+We are keen to recruit a Maintenance Engineer with either an electrical focus or one with a mechanical focus depending on experience and expertise.
 As such you will be responsible for providing electrical or mechanical planned and preventive maintenance (PPM) and reactive maintenance (RM) on all plant systems and services.
 You will also be responsible for operating the computer-controlled Building Management Systems (BMS) to monitor and identify fault diagnostics, taking the appropriate action to resolve these.
 You will oversee the operation of the steam boilers and systems; steam is used extensively throughout our sites and training will be given as required.

 The LMB buildings, on the Cambridge Biomedical Campus and Babraham Research Campus, are required to be maintained and kept fully operational 24/7, to meet the scientific requirements.
 You will be required to be available on-call out-of-hours approximately 6-8 weeks per year (on a rota basis).
 You must hold a UK driving licence and live within a 30-mile radius of the main LMB building.
 Opportunities to work paid overtime are also available.